EU backs Microsoft buying Call of Duty maker Activision Blizzard. But the $69B deal is still at risk

 Activision games aren’t available on cloud services, but the commission noted that the licensing commitments could expand the cloud gaming market “by bringing Activision’s games to new platforms, including smaller EU players, and to more devices than before.”

+The EU decision might help Microsoft’s chances as it faces down regulators in the U.S., where the Federal Trade Commission is taking the company to court to block the deal.
+A trial before the FTC’s in-house judge set to begin Aug.
+2.

-The EU decision is at odds with the stance taken by British antitrust regulators, who last month upended the biggest tech deal in history over concerns it would stifle competition in the small but rapidly growing cloud gaming market.
+But Brussels’ approval is at odds with the stance taken by British antitrust regulators, who last month upended the biggest tech deal in history over concerns it would hurt competition in the small but rapidly growing cloud gaming market.

+Britain’s Competition and Markets Authority said in a statement Monday that it “stands by its decision,” an unusual move that highlights the more muscular approach London has taken.

+“Microsoft’s proposals, accepted by the European Commission today, would allow Microsoft to set the terms and conditions for this market for the next ten years,” authority chief executive Sarah Cardell said.
+“They would replace a free, open and competitive market with one subject to ongoing regulation of the games Microsoft sells, the platforms to which it sells them, and the conditions of sale.”

-The companies are appealing the U.K. Competition and Markets Authority’s decision to a tribunal, but history doesn’t bode well.
+The companies are appealing the U.K. decision to a tribunal, but history doesn’t bode well.

 The watchdog previously denied Facebook parent Meta’s purchase of Giphy over concerns it would limit innovation and competition.
 The social media giant was ultimately forced to sell off the GIF-sharing platform after it lost an appeal.